An overview of child development birth – teen years

 This new publication spans the early years through fifth grade with a look at the teen years (the previous edition covers early years through third grade).
 In it you will find in-depth discussion of the anthroposophical basis of the Waldorf curriculum including sections on the 3fold and 4fold human being; the 12 senses; addictive behaviors; the Waldorf home; and a detailed explanation of the unfolding of child development from birth into the teen years.
 There are also more games and movement ideas with instructions for how to work at home with one child or many, as well as with older children.

-Included with the new Joyful Movement is a companion film showing how to do some of the games and movement from Joyful Movement, as well as Donna (sometimes with friend) cheerfully singing all the songs.
+Included with the new Joyful Movement is a companion video showing how to do some of the games and movement from Joyful Movement, as well as Donna (sometimes with friend) cheerfully singing all the songs.
 She also gives pedagogical advice about the various games and songs throughout the film.